GENERAL CONDITIONS OF CARRIAGE

 Albastar accepts to transport only wheelchairs with non-spillable electrical storage batteries.

 Wheelchairs are loaded in the hold at no extra cost.
-For any information regarding the transport of stretchers, it is necessary contact the Carrier (for scheduled flights) and our dedicated team (for charter flights) at least 21 day before the
+For any information regarding the transport of stretchers, it is necessary contact the Carrier at least 21 day before the departure.

 In the case of a sight disability (with the need for a guide dog for getting around), the Passenger may carry a guide dog free of charge.
 Furthermore, the Passenger is required to show a certificate of the dog’s training and to make sure that all valid documentation for air transport is available.

-Also in this case it is necessary to contact the Carrier (for scheduled flights) and our dedicated team (for charter flights).
+Also in this case it is necessary to contact the Carrier.

 The Carrier shall not be liable for the worsening of the state of health, for the death or any damage to the Passenger whose mental/physical state or whose age may be a danger or a risk to their health, to the aircraft or to any other person on board of the aircraft.
 For safety reasons, the Carrier reserves the right to deny boarding to these Passengers, should they be unaccompanied.